florianmilc/rtd-mkdocs/docs/setting_up/creating_rdt.md

 1. This parameter adds additional requirements to the configuration.
 See [Adding Configuration Requirements](adding_reqs.md).
 2. This parameter adds the configuration file for the MkDocs.
 See [Creating MkDocs Configuration File](creating_mkd.md).

-For more details on configuring Read the Docs, see [Configuration File](https://docs.readthedocs.io/en/stable/config-file/index.html) section in the Read the Docs documentation.
+For more details on configuring Read the Docs, see the [Configuration File](https://docs.readthedocs.io/en/stable/config-file/index.html) section in the Read the Docs documentation.